 John the Ripper

 John the Ripper is another awesome tool that does not need any introduction.
-It has been a favorite choice for performing brute-force attack for long time.
+It has been a favorite choice for performing brute force attacks for a long time.
 This free password-cracking software was initially developed for Unix systems.
 Later, developers released it for various other platforms.
 Now, it supports fifteen different platforms including Unix, Windows, DOS, BeOS and OpenVMS.

 This tool is very popular and combines various password-cracking features.
 It can automatically detect the type of hashing used in a password.
 Therefore, you can also run it against encrypted password storage.

-Download John the Ripper from this link: http://www.openwall.com/john/
+Download John the Ripper here.

 Rainbow Crack is also a popular brute-forcing tool used for password cracking.
 It generates rainbow tables for using while performing the attack.
 In this way, it is different from other conventional brute-forcing tools.
 Rainbow tables are pre-computed.
 It helps in reducing the time in performing the attack.